micpob/Simple-counter-button-Firefox/README.md

 # Simple Counter Button

-This was the first Chrome extension I developed.
-I needed a counter that could be incremented by clicking on a **button on the browser’s toolbar**, but surprisingly I couldn’t find such an extension in the Chrome Web Store.
+This was the first extension I developed.
+I needed a counter that could be incremented by clicking on a **button on the browser’s toolbar**, but surprisingly I couldn’t find such an extension.

 <br/>
 <div align="center" >